 Lisbon

-Lisbon Trip Planner & Walking Route Optimizer
+Lisbon AI Trip Planner & Travel Itinerary Guide

 Lisbon, the capital of Portugal and Western Europe's oldest capital city, spreads across seven hills along the northern bank of the Tagus River estuary with a metropolitan population of 2.9 million.
 The city's São Jorge Castle has overlooked the Alfama district from its hilltop position since the 11th century, while the Belém district — 6 km west along the waterfront — houses the UNESCO-listed Jerónimos Monastery and the iconic Belém Tower, built in 1515 as a ceremonial gateway for Portuguese explorers.
 Lisbon's 28E tram line, running since 1914, climbs through the city's steepest streets and has become one of Europe's most photographed public transport routes.

-Why Use RouteWhiz in Lisbon?
+Why Use RouteWhiz in Lisbon

 Best Neighborhoods for Walking